 Angkor: an unforgettable 2-day tour of this fabulous site with its vast jungle-clad temples and mysterious stone carvings.
 We begin with sunrise and a morning tour of Angkor Wat.
 Return to Siem Reap to escape the midday heat an afternoon walking tour of Angkor Tom: Leper King & Elephant Terraces, Royal Enclosure, Phimeanakas, Baphuon and last but not least, (we’ll wait until the crowds have gone), the dramatic Bayon Temple with its famous faces.

 Day 12 - Siem Reap - jungle temples

 Morning visit to the spectacular Phnom Bakheng Temple before moving on to the vast ruin of Preah Khan.
 Dense jungle, enormous roots and screeching parakeets make this atmospheric temple one of everyone’s favourites.
 After a break in Siem Reap, the afternoon continues with a short forest hike to Ta Keo via the remote and rarely visited Ta Nei.
 Ta Prom – the famous ‘Tomb Raider’ temple – continues our jungle theme and concludes our day’s visit.

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B,

 Day 13 - Siem Reap - Beng Melea and afternoon at leisure

 Morning trip to one of the remoter temple sites, the truly spectacular Beng Melea.
-A huge partially ruined temple complex, overgrown by jungle, lying to the west of Siem Reap, this is one of the most impressive Angkor monuments.
+This huge partially ruined temple complex, overgrown by jungle, is one of the most impressive Angkor monuments.
 Return to Siem Reap with an afternoon at leisure to relax by the pool, visit the National Museum, explore the markets or perhaps check out the famous mine-detecting giant rats at the Apopo Centre?

 Overnight: Siem Reap Transport: Minibus, Walk, Meals: B, D,